IBAX-io/documentation/docs/de/reference/api2.md

 - `lang` [Omitempty](#omitempty)

-    > This field specifies the multilingual resource code or localization, e.g., *en, zh*.
+    > This field specifies the multilingual resource code or localization, e.g., *en, de*.
 If the specified multilingual resource is not found, e.g., *en-US*, then the multilingual resource group in
      Search in *en*.

 ``` text